shampeon/cdbTest/README.md

 Base.metadata.create_all(engine)
 ```

 The `ShoppingListItem` class defines how SQLAlchemy maps the data in a database table to the attributes within the class.
-The `__tablename__` attribute is used by SQLAlchemy to define the table name in the Cockroach DB database used by the mapping class. `ShoppingListItem` has attributes that map to table columns using the SQLAlchemy `Column` object.
+The `__tablename__` attribute is used by SQLAlchemy to define the table name in the Cockroach DB database. `ShoppingListItem` has attributes that map to table columns using the SQLAlchemy `Column` object.
 A SQLAlchemy `Column` defines the column name, column type, and any additional configuration for the column.

 In `ShoppingListItem` the `username` and `item_id` columns make up a composite primary key.
-The class attributes all have different types set in the `Column` object: `String`, `UUID`, `DateTime`, `Integer`, and `Boolean`.
+The class attributes all have types set in the `Column` definition: `String`, `UUID`, `DateTime`, `Integer`, and `Boolean`.
 These types are mapped by SQLAlchemy to the correct corresponding types in the Cockroach DB table.
 For example, a `String` class attribute maps to the Cockroach DB `VARCHAR` type in the underlying table, and `DateTime` maps to `TIMESTAMP`.

-When you run the application, SQLAlchemy will automatically create the following table within the `chores` database if it doesn't already exist:
+When you run the application, SQLAlchemy reads these definitions and automatically creates the following table within the `chores` database if it doesn't already exist:

 ```
 CREATE TABLE shopping_lists (